devsecfranklin/1337-Noms-The-Hacker-Cookbook/entrees/hardwaterhacker_crispy_parmesan_baked_walleye/hardwaterhacker_crispy_parmesan_baked_walleye.md

-#@Hardwaterhacker's Crispy Parmesean Baked Walleye
+#@hardwaterhacker's Crispy Parmesan Baked Walleye

 This recipe works great for walleye, crappie/sunfish/bluegill (a.k.a. bream), northern pike, or any other similar freshwater, non-oily white meat fish.